grafana/tempo/integration/microservices/README.md

 # Key Metrics

-As tempo is designed to be very horizontally scalable, the key metrics are _per volume unit_, i.e. spans / s / cpu core.
+As Tempo is designed to be very horizontally scalable, the key metrics are _per volume unit_, i.e. spans / s / cpu core.